-While we could go on and on with a list of our favorite places, here are five popular reasons to take pictures in this hub of Japanese culture:
+The complete list of all that Japantown has to offer is long.
+While we could go on and on naming our favorite places, here are five most popular spots to take pictures in this hub of Japanese culture in San Francisco.

 Festivals.
-Throughout the year, Japantown hosts numerous cultural events and street fairs.
-One of the crowd’s favorite celebrations is our very own Northern California Cherry Blossom Festival, which takes place on two weekends every April.
+Throughout the year Japantown hosts numerous cultural events and street fairs.
+The crown jewel of all celebrations is North California Cherry Blossom Festival which spans two weekends in April.

-This famous springtime festival brings people from all different parts of the city – and beyond – together.
+This famous springtime festival brings together people from all the corners of the city and beyond.
 Some visitors even come from Japan!

-The festival is the second largest cherry blossom celebration in the U.S. – it celebrates rich Japanese heritage, and reinforces Japanese-American community.
+It is the second largest Cherry Blossom festival in the U.S., and it celebrates rich Japanese heritage, and reinforces Japanese-American community.
 The festival’s program is highly varied, filled with traditional and contemporary performances and cultural activities for everyone.
-So take as many pictures as you can, and don’t forget to tag them with #NCCBF50, when you share them!
-We’d like to see them all.
+Feel free to take as many pictures as you want there, and do not forget to tag them with #NCCBF50 on your social media.

 SF Cherry Blossom Festival is celebrating 49 years of cultural pride.
 AT&T has you covered by bringing you live streaming to watch the Grand Parade on Sunday, 4/17 from wherever you are from http://bit.ly/1MeQaWF!
 Celebrate spring and Asian American heritage by reading and sharing stories with @att #newgenerasian #nccbf16

 Monuments.
-The Peace Pagoda, a landmark at the heart of Japantown’s Peace Plaza was donated to San Francisco by its sister city Osaka, Japan in 1968.
-1968 also marks the first year the Cherry Blossom Festival was held.
+The Peace Pagoda, the main landmark in the heart of Japantown’s Peace Plaza, was donated to San Francisco by its sister city Osaka, Japan in 1968.

-Designed by Japanese architect Yoshiro Taniguchi, the concrete structure is a symbol of peace and unity.
-It is for sure one of the most photographed spots in Japantown!
+Designed by Japanese architect Yoshiro Taniguchi, this five-tiered concrete structure is a symbol of peace and unity.
+It is rightfully one of the most photographed spots in Japantown.

-An all time favorite are the pictures of ramen dishes taken there.
+The large amount of food images taken on social media in Japantown are its ramen dishes.
 Big bowls of silky noodles simmered in a flavorful broth have conquered various social media platforms.
-Don’t forget that the Cherry Blossom Festival also has its own food area, where you can buy your favorite Japanese-style outdoor food from different non-profits!
+Do not forget that the Cherry Blossom Festival also has its own food area, where you can buy your favorite Japanese dishes from different nonprofits.

 To experience a bit of Japanese pop culture, come to Pika Pika hidden in the back of the Japanese Center West Mall.

-It’s not the usual photo booth: after the photo shoot, you get to edit the pictures, add stickers and decorate them as much as you want.
+It is not the usual photo booth: after taking your photos, you get to edit, add stickers and decorate them as much as you want.

-The 50th Northern California Cherry Blossom Festival will take place on April 8-9 and 15-16, while the Grand Parade will be held on April 16th!
-Don’t forget to tag your pictures with #NCCBF50, while you are out and about.
+The 50th Northern California Cherry Blossom Festival will take place on April 8-9 and 15-16, while the Grand Parade will be held on April 16th.
+Do not forget to tag your pictures with #NCCBF50, while you are out and about.

 NCCBF Guest Blogger